-Intensity figure Metric numerator Metric denominator % change from previous year Direction of change from previous year Reason for change 0.00013 metric tonnes CO2e unit total revenue 61.76 Decrease During 2013, NORDEN's Scope 1 and Scope 2 emissions constituted 273,560 tons CO2 and revenue constituted USD 2,145.9 million.
-During 2012, NORDEN's Scope 1 and Scope 2 emissions constituted 716,929 and revenue constituted USD 2,131.4 million.
-The high decrease in the intensity figure is due to a significant reduction in fuel consumption for owned vessels operated by NORDEN in 2013 compared to 2012.
-The reason behind the decrease in fuel consumption is that, during 2013, we chartered a higher amount of owned vessels out to third parties, which means that we did not operate these vessels and hence did not purchase fuel for these.
-Moreover, a small part of the decrease is also due to emissions reduction activities on owned vessels, such as NORDEN's Climate Action Plan comprising 10 fuel saving initiatives.
+Intensity figure Metric numerator Metric denominator % change from previous year Direction of change from previous year Reason for change 0.00019 metric tonnes CO2e unit total revenue 27 Increase During 2014, NORDEN's Scope 1 and 2 emissions constituted 380,485.1 tons CO2 and revenue amounted to USD 2,038.1 million.
+During 2013, NORDEN's Scope 1 and 2 emissions constituted 314,514 tons of CO2 and revenue amounted to USD 2,145.9 million.
+In 2013, we chartered a higher amount of owned vessels out to third parties, which meant that we did not operate these vessels and hence did not purchase fuel for them.
+This reduced our Scope 1 emissions considerably.
+Hence in 2014, where we

+Intensity figure Metric numerator Metric denominator % change from previous year Direction of change from previous year Reason for change operated more of our owned vessels, we purchased fuel for these thereby increasing our Scope 1 emissions compared to 2013.
+Naturally, we thereby also increased our intensity figure.
 We would like to point out that the reported intensity figure is not representative and meaningful since income from chartered vessels is included in revenue but the CO2 emissions associated with chartered vessels are part of Scope 3 and not Scope 1 and Scope 2.